Bamford seals Leeds United switch

-WATCH Leeds United v Stoke City LIVE on beIN SPORTS, Monday from 1.30am AEST
+WATCH Leeds United v Stoke City LIVE on beIN SPORTS, Monday from 3.30am

 Leeds United completed the signing of Patrick Bamford from Middlesbrough in a deal that could reportedly reach £10million.